ismouton/gocwok/README.md

 # go-shputility (WIP)
-General utilities for working with ESRI shapefile.
+General utilities for working with ESRI shapefiles.